Kidev/QML-Spatial-UI/README.md

 - **offsetLinkStart [vector3d]**: An offset applied to the position of the target model in 3D space.
 This adjusts the relative position of the start of the linker for better alignment with the 3D target.
 Defaults to `Qt.vector3d(0, 0, 0)`.

-- **showLinker [bool]**: If true, a line will be drawn connecting the UI overlay to the target model to visually indicate the relationship.
+- **showLinker [bool]**: If true, the shape defined by the `linker` property will be drawn, connecting the UI overlay to the target model to visually indicate the relationship.
 Defaults to false.

 - **stackingOrder [real]**: The z-value of the contents of the UI.
 It competes with all its other siblings only and is active only if `depthTest` is false.
 Defaults to 0.